 And then it hits me, I know what was funny about the door as I stand there scratching the inside of my elbow through my sleeve and before I know it the alarm is going off, loud and obnoxious and reminding me of the headache I've been trying to ignore for the past hour.
-It sounds like some kind of dying duck, trying to
+It sounds like some kind of dying duck, trying to bark quack his way into hell or wherever ducks go when they die and get it over with already.

-0 Editing and Profreading
+Editing and Profreading Hugh Roth

-Hugh Roth

-Fiction • Non-Fiction • Memoir • Papers • Scholarly Articles • Application Essays • RFPs • Grant Proposals • Computer Training Manuals
+Fiction • Non-Fiction • Memoir •

+Papers • Scholarly Articles • Application

+Essays • RFPs • Grant Proposals •

+Computer Training Manuals

-1832 Elsie Avenue Office: (516) 771-2901 Merrick, NY 11566 Cell: (516) 313-2592 help@fixyerstuff.com
+Office: (516) 771-2901 Cell: (516) 313-2592 1832 Elsie Avenue Merrick, NY 11566

+I'm going to fall.

-Editor's Note:
+help@fixyerstuff.com Editor's Note:

 What do you know?
 It's back by popular demand.
 Editorial Space.
 You all know you wanted to see it.
 Don't deny it.
 You love the Editorial Space, you need it.
 This awkward space was brought to you by random article sizes.
 I will now write whatever is said to me next:

 "Shot through the heart and you're too late.

 You give love a bad name."

 Bon Jovi is on and he speaks to me.